cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 **🗒️ NOTE:** If you have lost the key pair and need to make a new one then you can use the [AWS console to make a new key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) and reference that within your terraform code.

+Once you are happy with the code you have written for your instances, go ahead and `apply` this using Terraform.
+You should see Terraform inform you that it has made new resources.

 Log in to the AWS console to make sure you can see your two EC2 instances and check that you can SSH into them before moving on.